widelang/draft/README.md

 ### Checking Truthiness of a Function

-You can also check the truthness of a function like you do for Entities:
+You can also check the truthiness of a function like you do for Entities:

 ```lua
 greet() => {}